 While these findings are concerning overall, they are extremely alarming in the face of the coronavirus.
 But weed usage can affect a lot more than just a person’s lungs.
 There is evidence that long-term pot smokers experience a decrease in IQ and memory function, especially if their drug habit began during adolescence.
 Finally, there is the rare but awful cannabinoid hyperemesis syndrome, in which long-term weed usage eventually results in uncontrollable vomiting and nausea.

 All of these potential health problems posed by cannabis are certainly scary, but it’s important to remember that anything can be dangerous if consumed in excess.
 As with all things, moderation is key when using marijuana.
 Most of the drastic effects of smoking weed occur in serious, heavy users, who often report a decreased quality of life due to their reliance on the substance.

 It is always unhealthy to rely on any one substance or item to get through life.
 Marijuana is not chemically addictive, but it is possible to develop a dependence upon it.

 However, in many states, such as Colorado and California where marijuana is entirely legalized, doctors can and do prescribe marijuana as a medicinal treatment.
+Just north of the United States, there are many dispensaries that Canadians can use to buy weed online from.
 The rhetoric surrounding traditional medicine is drastically different from the one surrounding weed; it is accepted, even expected, that people develop a dependence on their pain medication or psychiatric prescriptions.

 So long as that dependence does not become addiction, all is well.
 But it is widely believed that a dependence on marijuana is unhealthy.
 People are quick to criticize others for consistent use, citing the aforementioned health effects with a concerned eyebrow furrow.
 The issue is that the line between dependence and addiction is blurry for cannabis, because chemical addiction is impossible.